harshlodhi82/node-sequelize-bp/README.md

 # node-sequelize-bp
-This is nodeJs + expressJs + sequelize Boilerplate
+This is nodeJs + expressJs + sequelize Boilerplate by Harsh